lowdanie/lowdanie.github.io/_posts/2020-02-08-consciousness-explained.md

 The next step was to consider a possible alternative such as the Multiple Drafts model.

 Then came the real work of shifting my _intuition_ from the pernicious Cartesian Theater to this new model.
-This was done by carefully inspecting key aspects of consciousness such as speech, thought, awareness and subjective experience ("qualia") which defy a simple theater theoretic interpretation.
+This was done by carefully inspecting key aspects of consciousness such as speech, thought and awareness which defy simple theater theoretic interpretations.

 To conclude, here is a quote from the book in which Dennett provides a "thumbnail sketch" of his theory:
 > There is no single, definitive “stream of consciousness,” because there is no central Headquarters, no Cartesian Theater where “it all comes together” for the perusal of a Central Meaner.
 Instead of such a single stream (however wide), there are multiple channels in which specialist circuits try, in parallel pandemoniums, to do their various things, creating Multiple Drafts as they go.
 Most of these fragmentary drafts of “narrative” play short-lived roles in the modulation of current activity but some get promoted to further functional roles, in swift succession, by the activity of a virtual machine in the brain.
 The seriality of this machine (its “von Neumannesque” character) is not a “hard-wired” design feature, but rather the upshot of a succession of coalitions of these specialists.